Makobo Modjadji: Life

 Although respected for her abilities and lineage, Makobo was seen as too modern to be the next Rain Queen, which may have been why there was such a long delay before she was crowned.
-Custom dictated that rain queens live reclusive lives, hidden in the royal kraal with the "royal wives".
-Makobo Modjadji, however, liked to wear jeans and T-shirts, visit nearby discos, watch soap operas and chat on her cell phone.
+Custom dictated that rain queens live reclusive lives, hidden in the royal kraal with Bahlanone "royal women".
+Makobo, however, drove a car, liked to wear jeans and T-shirts, visit nearby discos, watch soap operas and chat on her cell phone.

-Modjadji also had a boyfriend, David Mogale, who was believed to have fathered her second child.
+Modjadji VI also had a boyfriend, David Mogale, who is said to have fathered her second child, daughter Masalanabo.
 He is the former municipal manager of Greater Letaba Local Municipality.
 He is also rumoured to have moved into the Royal Compound to live with her.
-This caused great controversy with the Royal Council, as the Rain Queen is only ever supposed to have sexual intercourse with nobles who the Royal Council themselves chose.
+This caused great controversy with the Royal Council, as the Rain Queen is only ever supposed to have sexual relations with nobles who the Royal Council themselves chose.

 Death and alleged conspiracy

-On 10 June 2005 Makobo was admitted to the Polokwane Medi-Clinic with a then-undisclosed illness; she died two days later at the age of 27.
+On 10 June 2005, Makobo was admitted to the Polokwane Medi-Clinic with a then-undisclosed illness; she died two days later at the age of 26.
+She was buried at the royal cemetery in Ga-Modjadji, Limpopo on 20 June 2005.
+Only family members attended the funeral service and thousands of mourners gathered outside the cemetery.

-There is a lot of controversy surrounding the late Rain Queen's death.
-Some villagers believe she died from a broken heart when her lover David Mogale was banned from the Royal Village by the Royal Council.
-Mogale himself claims that the Royal Council poisoned Makobo, as they saw her unfit to hold the much-revered position of Rain Queen, and this was the easiest way to have her removed.
-Hospital staff believed she died of AIDS, while others are concerned with the disappearance of Makobo's brother, Mpapatla, last seen on the day of Makobo's death.
+There is a lot of controversy surrounding the last Rain Queen's death.
+Some villagers believe that she died from a broken heart because her lover David Mogale was banished from the queendom by the Royal Council.
+Mogale himself claims that the Royal Council poisoned Makobo, as they saw her unfit to hold the much-revered position of Rain Queen, and this was the easiest way to have her removed from the throne.
+Others claim that her royal ancestors had something to do with it because Makobo, her mother and grandmother all died in June.
+Hospital staff believed she died of HIV/AIDS, while others were concerned with the disappearance of Makobo's brother, Mpapatla, last seen on the day of Makobo's death.
+He returned eventually and was appointed regent for his infant niece, Masalanabo.

 A fire broke out in the local chief's house, where Makobo's coffin was being kept, before her funeral.
 The fire was extinguished before Makobo's coffin suffered any damage, but the event seemed to arouse more suspicions of foul play surrounding Makobo's death.

 Officially, Makobo died of chronic meningitis.